 Childhood and adolescence are formative and vulnerable years for growing children, where they must be cared for and nurtured.
 For a family in poverty, there is a significant strain on being able to provide youths with necessities.
-In the St. Luke's Quakertown service area, 26.41% of children live in poverty, compared to 39.13% statewide and 43.29% nationwide16.
+In the St. Luke's Allentown service area, 45.87% of children live in poverty, compared to 39.13% statewide and 43.29% nationwide15.

 We can also examine household income to better understand what poverty looks like in our service area, since those with lower incomes may be less likely to be able to pay for the costs of healthcare.
 Pulling from our 2019 community survey, we compared the income distribution for the service area to that of the network as a whole.
-About 20.5% of survey respondents had an income below the FPL (\$24,000), 28.1% between \$24,000 and \$59,999, and 51.4% with an income of \$60,000 or more.
-For the entire network, 18.7% had an income below the FPL (\$24,000), 30.2% between \$24,000 and \$59,999, and 51.0% with an income of \$60,000 or more.
-This potentially indicates that those in the St. Luke's Quakertown service area are slightly less able to pay for healthcare as those in the network.
+About 24.3% of survey respondents had an income below the FPL (\$25,000), 29.7 between \$25,000 and \$59,999, and 46.1% with an income of \$60,000 or more.
+For the entire network, 18.7% had an income below the FPL (\$25,000), 30.2 between \$25,000 and \$59,999, and 51.0% with an income of \$60,000 or more.
+This potentially indicates that those in the St. Luke's Allentown service area are less able to pay for healthcare than those in the network.
+As mentioned previously, key informants reiterated how the neighborhoods of Allentown are segregated into pockets of poverty and affluence, with little to no overlap.